richkenmedia/react-boilerplate/src/components/custom/README.md

+# Custom

-# This folder is for custom libraries, usually made with mulitple vendor elements
+This folder is for custom libraries, usually made with mulitple vendor elements